-The multiplayer instructions on this page explain how to play Chess, Backgammon, Dominoes, Reversi, and other HTML5 brain games with a friend on two different computers.
+The multiplayer instructions on this page explain how to play Chess, Backgammon, Dominoes, Reversi, and other free online brain games with a friend on two different computers.
 (See below for the multiplayer games list.)

 Follow the steps below to set up an online private game room in the CTL multiplayer games on this website quickly and easily.

 These how-to instructions are for the multiplayer games created by CodeThisLab.com (CTL), a game company in Naples, Italy.

-The CTL multiplayer games include Backgammon, Battleship, Checkers, Chess, Connect 4, Darts, Dominoes, Reversi, Rummy, and Tic-Tac-Toe, and UNO Four Colors.
-(Other multiplayer games here such as Cribbage, Minesweeper, and Speed Cards use different steps.)
+The CTL multiplayer games include Backgammon, Battleship, Checkers, Chess, Connect 4, Darts, Dominoes, Reversi, Rummy, Snakes & Ladders, Tic-Tac-Toe, and UNO Four Colors.
+(Other multiplayer games here such as Cribbage, Minesweeper, Rummikub, and Speed Cards use different steps.)

 Note: The CTL multiplayer games can be played against random human players by choosing the Quick Match option in Step 3 below.
 These games can also be played against the computer (see Step 2).